Property revaluations 2022

 If you don't agree with the value of a property, you can object to it.
 An objection to a revaluation can be lodged with us only when the objection process is open which is approximately six weeks from when a new valuation is published.
 The objection due date can be found on your valuation notice.

-All properties that have an objection lodged against the values are inspected as it is a legal requirement.
+All properties that have an objection lodged are inspected as it is a legal requirement.
 A valuer may contact you if the inspection and consequent review cannot be conducted from the outside of the property.
 The outcome of the consideration of your objection will be advised to you in writing.

 You can submit an objection to your rating valuation by printing the PDF form and returning it to us in the post or at your nearest Council office.

 At the completion of the objection process, if you and the valuer cannot agree on a valuation for your property you may seek to have your objection heard by the Land Valuation Tribunal for a fee of $50.
 At the hearing you will be required to state your estimate of the value and provide evidence to support your claim.